 Traditional Eggnog Recipe

-If there’s one drink that the captures the feeling of cozy, it’s eggnog.
-This traditional eggnog recipe is rich, creamy, and spiced with nutmeg.
-It’s actually very easy to make at home too, and this gives you control over its sweetness, thickness, and whether it includes a boozy kick.
+This traditional eggnog is rich, creamy, and spiced with warm nutmeg.
+It’s actually really easy to make at home, and it means you can control the sweetness, thickness, and whether you want to add a boozy kick.

-- In a blender, blend the egg yolks (or whole eggs if not whipping whites separately) with the sugar until pale and creamy.
+- Add the egg yolks (or whole eggs if you’re not whipping whites separately) and sugar to a blender.
+Blend on medium speed until pale, creamy, and aerated.

-- Gently fold the whipped whites into your chilled eggnog.
+- Gently fold the whipped whites into the chilled eggnog.

 Tempered eggnog